Scientific Name

 How to Grow and Care

-Crassulas are easy to grow but susceptible to mealy bugs and fungal diseases.
-Overwatering is sure to be fatal, as with all succulents, so err on the side of too dry rather than too wet.
+Crassulas are easy to grow but susceptible to mealybugs and fungal diseases.
+As with all succulents, overwatering is sure to be fatal, so err on the side of too dry rather than too wet.
 Never let your plant sit in water.
-If you water from beneath by letting the plant sit in a saucer of water, ensure that you pour off any excess water after a few minutes.
+If you water from beneath by allowing the plant to sit in a saucer, ensure you pour off any excess water after a few minutes.

 See more at How to Grow and Care for Crassula.